statpascal/emul99/readme.md

 distribution.

 Changing to the "bin" directory and executing "emul99" starts the emulator with a simple dummy ROM image displaying a message.
+At this point, the emulator is running - but to do anything useful the original ROMs (see section ROM files below) need to be copied to the "roms" directory.

 The emulator is developed and tested using the following environments: